Virtual Mobile Network Operators (MVNOs) give the same signal at lower prices.

 You will get much, much lower prices from the virtual networks.
 This is even the case for those owned by the big networks such as Giffgaff (owned by O2’s parent company Telefonica), BT Mobile (which actually owns EE) and Voxi (owned by Vodafone).

 Here’s a good example.
 Right now 3GB of data and unlimited texts and minutes with EE will cost you £19 a month.
-But the very same option from BT Mobile is only a tenner for BT customers.
-That’s £108 less!
+But 6GB of data from BT Mobile is a tenner less for BT customers.
+That’s a saving of £120 a year and double the data!

 Or you can get extra discounts thanks to your existing contacts.
 BT, Sky, Virgin and TalkTalk all offer their customers special deals for adding a mobile SIM to their existing TV and broadband packages.